Baking: Principles, Rules, and Techniques

 - Gratinating refers to the process of brief baking, which consists of bringing an almost fully prepared dish to complete readiness.
 The dish is placed in the oven to form an appetizing golden crust.

-Principles and rules of baking
+Principles and Rules of Baking

 Proper baking involves following established rules:

 - Products are placed in the oven only when the required temperature is established inside.
 This is necessary so that the juices remain inside the products and do not leak out, making the dish too dry.
-This rule is not followed only when cooking in ceramic pots, which must be heated gradually as they may crack due to sudden temperature changes.
+This rule is not followed only when cooking in ceramic pots, which must be heated gradually since they may crack due to sudden temperature changes.

 - During cooking, the oven should be opened as infrequently as possible to maintain maximum temperature inside.